kaylahendrickson/garden/content/blog/2023-03-27-notes-on-mediation-analsis-in-r/index.markdown

 series: ["mediation analysis"]
 ---

 #### I'm spending the last semester of my masters working on an independent study project on causal mediation analysis.
-It seemed a perfect opportunity to try this [Learning in Public](https://www.swyx.io/learn-in-public) thing for the first time.
+It seemed a perfect opportunity to try this [Learning in Public](https://www.swyx.io/learn-in-public) thing.
 I'm currenlty adding to this post on an almost daily basis.

 ##### Part I covers general mediation concepts and terminology.
 [Part II](../2023-04-15-notes-on-mediation-analysis-part-ii/) covers more complex issues in mediation analysis.